Room: King Willem Alexander

 Session Description

-This session explores innovative concepts and emerging strategies for designing fully integrated biorefineries capable of producing advanced biofuels and sustainable aviation fuels (SAF) at commercial scale.
-The presentations highlight multi-feedstock conversion pathways, process optimization frameworks, and catalytic upgrading routes that enhance efficiency, flexibility, and carbon performance across the entire value chain.
+This oral session explores innovative concepts and emerging strategies for designing fully integrated biorefineries capable of producing advanced biofuels and sustainable aviation fuels (SAF) at commercial scale, including multi-feedstock conversion pathways, process optimization frameworks, and catalytic upgrading routes that enhance efficiency, flexibility, and carbon performance across the entire value chain.
 Contributions cover systems-level modeling of biomass supply and process integration, harmonized sustainability assessment, catalyst-enabled production of high-performance fuel intermediates, and the role of biorefinery configurations in enabling SAF deployment.
 Together, these works illustrate how technological integration, from feedstock to final fuel, drives the development of next-generation biorefineries that are economically viable, environmentally sustainable, and aligned with global decarbonization targets.

 Chair